 Small for gestational age:

-A birth weight less than the 10th centile for gestational age.
+Birth weight less than the 10th centile for gestational age.

 Society for Assisted Reproductive Technology (SART):